Certificate in Computing in Arts & Social Sciences

 To earn this certificate, students will complete the following three courses:

-+ one from the following list of applied skills courses:
++ 3 credit hours from the following list of applied skills courses:

 CSCI 1107.03: Social Computing